C4ptainCrunch/thesis/source/index.rst

 Method
 ======

 This section describes the statistical framework used to compare two agents and the method used to compare and rank multiple agents.
-Next, we detail the experimental setup in wich the games between agents are played as well as the method used to run the experiments in a massively parallel setup to be able to record enough game to have statistically strong results.
+Next, we detail the experimental setup in which the games between agents are played as well as the method used to run the experiments in a massively parallel setup to be able to record enough game to have statistically strong results.